vivekbahl2021/github-actions-workshop/README.md

-# GitHub Actions Workshop
+# Welcome to the GitHub Actions Workshop!

-This repository contains the code for the GitHub Actions Workshop.
-The workshop is designed to help you get started with GitHub Actions and learn how to use them to automate your software development workflow.
+This repository contains all the necessary materials to help you get started with GitHub Actions.
+In this hands-on workshop, you'll learn how to automate software development tasks, from continuous integration to deployment, using GitHub's powerful automation platform.

 ## Prerequisites